 9.3.5 The village is surrounded by open fields.
-Tree and hedge planting along Fleet Road are
+Tree and hedge planting along Fleet Road are redolent of the character of lanes throughout this part of Dorset.

-- redolent of the character of lanes throughout this part of Dorset. - 9.3.6 The churchyard is a valuable green space in the village. - 9.3.7 Buildings face the roads with a wide range of setbacks.
+9.3.6 The churchyard is a valuable green space in the village.

+9.3.7 Buildings face the roads with a wide range of setbacks.
 Fleet Road is narrow without any footpath on either side.
-The other, smaller settlements are characterised by buildings arranged in clusters away from the road. - 9.3.8 Dwellings are typically provided with onplot parking.
+The other, smaller settlements are characterised by buildings arranged in clusters away from the road.

+9.3.8 Dwellings are typically provided with onplot parking.
 Whilst many buildings front directly onto the pavement, boundary treatments where they do exist are usually hedges or low Ashlar stone / stone rubble walls with vertical stone on top.

-- 9.3.9 Buildings with layers of alterations and attractive steeply sloped roofs are typical of the village. - 9.3.10 The majority of buildings do not exceed two storeys in height. - 9.3.11 Many buildings have casement windows which gives a certain aspect and quality to the building façades.
+9.3.9 Buildings with layers of alterations and attractive steeply sloped roofs are typical of the village.

+9.3.11 Many buildings have casement windows which gives a certain aspect and quality to the building façades.
 Some buildings have red brick quoins at corners and around some windows red brick is used to add detail.